AUD Flash Crash: A Trading Case Study

 I made some money trading this recovery, but I should have made a hell of a lot more.

-I was too conservative as this was my first time trading a flash-crash, and I wasn’t sure that the market wouldn’t do something else crazy and wipe me out.
+I was too conservative as this was my first time trading a forex flash crash, and I wasn’t sure that the market wouldn’t do something else crazy and wipe me out.
 With the moves that were happening, it would’ve been easy to blow up an account as a result of what would normally be considered minor mistakes.

 Despite my concerns, I decided to trade it anyway.